 The valuation is designed to ensure that the borrower is not borrowing too much money (and the lender not lending too much money) against the value of the security property.
 This is because in the event of a sharp market fall near the end of the loan term or a borrower default, the lender can still recoup their principal and any owed interest.

-For the valuer to be instructed, two things must take place:
+For the valuer to be instructed, 2 things must take place:

 - The valuer’s fee must be paid.
 This is generally paid over to the lender (including VAT) and then the valuer is instructed and paid by the lender.
 If the valuation is not for loan security purposes, the person instructing the valuer will pay directly.

 - The [lender’s] instruction letter must be issued to the valuer.

 The Lender’s instruction letter or engagement letter is an essential part of the valuation process.
 The valuer is not permitted to commence a valuation for loan security purposes without this.
 An instruction letter will include the following key information:

 - Details of any Conflict of Interest, of which there should be none or at worst this will be managed by way of a “Chinese wall”

 - Details of any limits of liability and/or reliance